romyilano/SudoQR-Code-Reader/README.md

 # Style

-I'll try to keep this code as small as possible, similar to an npm module.
+* I'll try to keep this code as small as possible, similar to an npm module.

+* Either make gui in code or use nib files to keep this as modular as possible

-We'll try to rely as much as possible on native classes by apple and avoid frameworks if possible.
+* We'll try to rely as much as possible on native classes by apple and avoid frameworks if possible.
 I don't think this will be a big problem though.